jagzmz/cli-upkaran/README.md

-# `@ai-upkaran`
+# `@cli-upkaran`

 A unified command-line interface (CLI) toolkit and extensible platform for a wide range of AI-related tasks.

 ## Overview

-`@ai-upkaran` (Upkaran: Hindi/Sanskrit for "tool" or "instrument") provides developers and researchers with a consistent, powerful, and user-friendly environment for:
+`@cli-upkaran` (Upkaran: Hindi/Sanskrit for "tool" or "instrument") provides developers and researchers with a consistent, powerful, and user-friendly environment for:

 *   Interacting with AI models
 *   Advanced data preparation (files, websites)